svn2github/wot-xvm/trunk/release/doc/readme-en.txt

     Note: If you changing config manually, use Notepad, DO NOT use MS Word, WordPad and such editors.

+  3. If you want to use in XVM instead of Russian or English other language, create the lang.xc file in folder \res_mods\xvm containing lang=xx
+    Where xx - two-letter code of language which needs to be used.
+    Also, check that the xx.xc file is present in \res_mods\xvm\l10n

 -----------------------------------------------------------
 3. UPDATE
 -----------------------------------------------------------